 However, modern life works against sleep and its restorative powers.
-Around 30 percent of Americans get less than 7 hours of sleep per night, and among single mothers, this rises to 47 percent.
+Around 40 percent of Americans get less than 7 hours of sleep per night.
 The negative side of sleep disorders has gotten the most study, but let’s focus on the positive side: the benefits derived from 7 to 9 hours of good sleep.
 Good sleep is uninterrupted; you sleep through the entire night.
 It isn’t restless, and there are extended periods of REM or dream sleep.

 The benefits begin with sharp mental functioning throughout the day, abundant energy, freshness, positive moods, and consistent alertness without stretches of fatigue and dullness.
 Good sleep is connected via hormonal rhythms to regulated appetite, while poor sleep is associated with lack of impulse control and weight gain.

 Positive Habits for Restful Sleep